 The low carb, high fat ketogenic Atkins diet bases its success on getting the body into a state of ketosis.
 At that point, your body burns fat for fuel.
 Therefore, says Colette, vegans and vegetarians will need to make sure to get enough fat in their diet.

 "In order not to interfere with fat metabolism, add extra flaxseed, olive, canola, walnut, and other oils to salads and vegetables to make up for less fat in most protein sources," she said.
+She's created a workbook to offer guidance on creating menus and meals, with a handy food journal: "The New Atkins for a New You Workbook: A Weekly Food Journal to Help You Shed Weight and Feel Great."

 Some examples of protein-rich vegetarian and vegan foods suggested by Colette include: Almond milk, tofu, soy milk, tempeh, veggie burgers, soy noodles and black soybeans.